 NSAA Section 2 basic information

-NSAA Section 2 consists of six questions of which candidates should answer any two.
-The time allowed for Section 2 is 40 minutes.
+NSAA Section 2 consists of three sections of which candidates should answer any one.
+The time allowed for Section 2 is 60 minutes.
 Calculators may be used in Section 2.

-There will be two questions on Biology, two on Chemistry and two on Physics.
-You can answer any two questions – we would recommend sticking to one topic to increase your specialisation in the knowledge.
+There will be a question on Biology, a question on Chemistry and a question on Physics.
+You can answer any one part – we would recommend sticking to one topic to increase your specialisation in the knowledge.

 In this blog post, we will cover the Physics section of section 2.